asowder3943/ScreeningProject/Readme.md

 Do everything that you can to make the application look pretty.

-make sure you commit and push after making small changes that are related to single issues.
+Make sure you commit and push after making small changes that are related to single issues.
 You should not style the entire page and build in tons of new stuff before commiting.
 Smaller commits are easier for others to review and make it **MUCH** easier for you to roll back changes if you accidently break something in the furure.

 here are a couple of items to get you started:
-1. draw grid lines on the html 5 canvas
+1. Draw grid lines on the html 5 canvas
-2. add an icon to the title bar that looks like a calculator
+2. Add an icon to the title bar that looks like a calculator
-3. make sure the canvase is erased before plotting new expressions after the graph button is pressed
+3. Make sure the canvase is erased before plotting new expressions after the graph button is pressed